Sophie's Choice (novel): At publication

 Speaking of Styron's views as set forth in the novel and his nonfiction work, Rosenfeld refers to them as "revisionist views" that "culminate in Sophie's Choice" with an aim to "take the Holocaust out of Jewish and Christian history and place it within a generalized history of evil", and it is this specific revisionist thrust that is the substance of the novel's initial and persisting ability to engender controversy.

-Later
+Other aspects of global controversy

-In 2002, Styron received the Auschwitz Jewish Center Foundation's Witness to Justice Award.
+Sophie's Choice was banned by the Goskomizdat agency as part of censorship in the Soviet Union, and was likewise banned by the censors in the Communist People's Republic of Poland for "its unflinching portrait of Polish anti-Semitism" in the interwar Second Polish Republic and in the postwar Soviet Bloc.

-Sophie's Choice has been banned in some high schools in the United States.
+Sophie's Choice was banned by censors working for the government of South Africa under apartheid in November 1979, for being a sexually explicit work.
+It has also been banned in some high schools in the United States.
 For instance, the book was pulled from the La Mirada High School Library in California by the Norwalk-La Mirada High School District in 2002 because of a parent's complaint about its sexual content.
-However, a year after students protested and the American Civil Liberties Union (ACLU) sent a letter to the school district requesting that the district reverse its actions, students were again given access to the book in the school library.
+However, a year after students had protested and the American Civil Liberties Union (ACLU) had sent a letter to the school district requesting that the district reverse its actions, students were again given access to the book in the school library.